jborjon/jborjon.github.io/portfolio/top-ai-trends.md

 Fortunately, advances toward making these technologies more accessible to all are bringing down the technical barriers and reducing the learning curve for non-technical leaders.

 More and more, it's possible for everyone to leverage the power of AI for business.
 This is a golden opportunity.

-If you'd like expert assistance growing your startup, please contact me.
-Clients around the world can attest to the difference they've seen in reaching their goals with my help.